Resource for Passive Investors

 The equity investment is the upfront costs for purchasing an apartment community, which includes the down payment for a loan, closing costs, financing fees, operating account funding, and the various fees paid to the general partner for putting the deal together.
 May also be referred to as the initial cash outlay or the down payment

 Breakeven occupancy is the occupancy rate required to cover the all of the expenses of an apartment community.
 The breakeven occupancy rate is calculated by dividing the sum of the operating expenses and debt service by the gross potential income.
-For example, a 216-unit apartment community with $1,166,489 in operating expenses, $581,090 in debt service and $2,263,624 in gross potential income has a breakeven occupancy of 77.2%

 The physical occupancy rate is the rate of occupied units.
 The physical occupancy rate is calculated by dividing the total number of occupied units by the total number of units.